jcarait/recipe-relish-app/README.md

 - Has a search option
 - Has 4 filter requirements based on dietary needs
-- Multiple button and submit features such as favorites, new pokemon and history clearing.
+- Multiple button and submit features such as favorites, new pokemon and clear history.
-- local history
+- Local Storage

 ## 3rd Party Libraries